Social media sharing is a big thing nowadays.

 And then…

-Something unexpected happened: people started expecting everyone to be active on social media.
-And that’s kind of silly.
+Something unexpected happened: people started expecting everyone to be active on social media, which was kind of silly (and still is).

 The Tyranny of Social Media

-Now, just because most people socialize doesn’t mean you also have to do the same, does it?
+Now, just because most people socialize doesn’t mean you also have to do the same.

 (Individuality, anyone?)

-But, the pressure is there.
+But the peer pressure is there.
 I know because I feel it almost every single day.
 Here are some nuggets from my day-to-day interactions with people:

 “What?
 You don’t Chat on WhatsApp?
 Are you serious?”